Convergence of Sign-based Random Reshuffling Algorithms for Nonconvex Optimization: Most Related Work

+For nonconvex finite-sum optimization, \cite{chzhen2023signsvrg} proposed SignSGD+ with $O(\frac{\sqrt{n}}{\sqrt{T}})$ convergence rate, which corrupts the estimated gradient with carefully selected bounded uniform noise.
+To further improve performance, they proposed SignSVRG, which integrates variance reduction and achieves the same rate as SignSGD+.
+Recent studies suggest that momentum variants of signSGD, such as Signum, can replicate the directional stability of adaptive methods like Adam, which may be a key factor in their empirical success \cite{kunstner2023noise,orvieto2025search}.

-In the distributed setting, Sign-based algorithms have also been extensively studied. \citet{bernstein2018signsgd} and \citet{bernstein2019signsgd} proposed distributed signSGD with majority vote and SIGNUM with majority vote that share the same convergence rate $O(\frac{1}{\sqrt{n_0T}})$, where $n_0$ is the dataset size of an individual worker machine.
-They both leverage the sign of the majority vote from all machines for updates but require a large batch size in each iteration that is in the same order as the total number of iterations of the algorithms. \citet{safaryan2021stochastic} studied another distributed problem by using the average of the majority vote from all machines for updates.
-The method called Stochastic Sign Descent with Momentum (SSDM) matches the convergence rate $O(\frac{1}{\sqrt{n_0T}})$ with distributed signSGD with majority vote and SIGNUM with majority vote.
-Nevertheless, it relies on the impractical SPB assumption as well. \citet{jin2023magnitude} introduced a magnitude-aware sparsification mechanism which extends SignSGD to the ternary case to address the non-convergence issue of SignSGD while further improving communication efficiency.
+In the distributed setting, sign-based algorithms have also been a popular research topic. \cite{bernstein2018signsgd,bernstein2019signsgd} proposed distributed signSGD and SIGNUM with majority vote, both of which achieve an $O(\frac{1}{\sqrt{T}})$ convergence rate but still require impractically large batch sizes. \cite{safaryan2021stochastic} studied another distributed method, Stochastic Sign Descent with Momentum (SSDM), which also converges at $O(\frac{1}{\sqrt{T}})$ but, like its centralized counterpart, relies on the strong SPB assumption. \cite{jin2023magnitude} introduced a magnitude-aware sparsification mechanism which extends SignSGD to the ternary case to address the non-convergence issue of SignSGD while further improving communication efficiency.

+\paragraph{Random Reshuffling} Random Reshuffling (RR) is a common data-sampling strategy that has been empirically shown to converge faster than SGD \citep{bottou2009curiously,recht2013parallel}.
+Unlike SGD's with-replacement sampling, RR uses each data point exactly once per epoch, leading to more robust updates \citep{mishchenko2020random}.
+For nonconvex functions, the theoretical analysis of RR has been a recent area of focus. \cite{haochen2019random} showed that RR outperforms SGD after a finite number of epochs and achieves the same rate under the Polyak-Łojasiewicz (PL) condition. \cite{nagaraj2019sgd} improved this rate to $O(\frac{1}{T^2})$, and \cite{ahn2020sgd} refined it to $O(\frac{\log^3(nT)}{nT^2})$ when $T$ is sufficiently large. \cite{safran2021random} demonstrated that RR significantly improves upon SGD only when the condition number exceeds the number of epochs.